diana-moreno/calculator/README.md

   <img src="./img/calculator.png" width="200">
 </p>

 This is the second version of calculator.
-I have focused in add aditional functionality like parenthesis and calculate all mathematical operations.
+I have focused in add additional functionality like parenthesis and calculate all mathematical operations.

 ### **Features**
 ---